innesitare/VS-Discord-RP/README.md

 As you're developing, this extension will automatically update your status on Discord to tell the world what you're coding.

-Here's a demonstration of how it looks in Discord
+Here's a demonstration of how it looks in Discord:
 <p align="center">
   <img src="https://i.imgur.com/OmQ7Y6j.png" />
 </p>